Protecting cultural heritage from armed conflicts in Ukraine and beyond

 Solutions

 States should have measures in place before a conflict breaks out.
-Such measures include:

-humanitarian aid and peacekeeping.”
-Emergency response protocols often overlook cultural heritage’s role in recovery.
-Integrating it into emergency coordination systems and peacekeeping missions is crucial for adequate protection and broader coordinated response.
+“Cultural heritage protection should be integrated within the international system forhumanitarian aid and peacekeeping.”
+Emergency response protocols often overlook the role of cultural heritage in recovery.
+Integrating it into emergency coordination systems and peacekeeping missions is crucial for providing adequate protection and facilitating a broader, coordinated response.

 “Independent monitoring of the impact of armed conflicts on cultural heritage would enhance